TheArctesian/Flexi/Contribute.md

 If you want to actually end up contributing back to the repo you will need a github account.

-Go to [github.com](https://github.com/) and sight up for an account.
+Go to [github.com](https://github.com/) and sign up for an account.

 After go to your settings menu by clicking on your icon then settings
 <img src="Scripts/Assets/githubSettings.png" alt="github settings picture failed to load">